ThatsFlame/RubINT/README.md

 2. The E-Mail lookup that is now better, using Hunter
 3. The BIN lookup
 4. The possibility to search doxbin uploads
+5. While OSINKU was only for Windows, RubINT is also for GNU/Linux and MacOS systems

+# Getting started

+1. Clone the repo with ```git clone https://github.com/ThatsFlame/RubINT```

 # RubINT library